Ligier JS3: Historic racing appearances

-Win at 51st GP de l'Age d'Or in 2015 driven by "Mr John of B" (the racing pseudonym of Jean Guittard) and David Ferrer.
+Win at 51st GP de l'Age d'Or in 2015 driven by "Mr John of B" (the nom de course of Jean Guittard) and David Ferrer.

 Legacy

 The JS3 remained the only open-top barquette endurance racer built by Ligier before purchasing the assets of Equipe Matra and entering Formula 1.

-An agreement between Guy Ligier and Jacques Nicolet's Onroak Automotive saw the JS3 name revived for a new series of Prototype racers to be campaigned at Le Mans by Nicolet's own OAK racing.
+An agreement between Guy Ligier and Jacques Nicolet's Onroak Automotive revived the JS3 name for a new series of Prototype racers to be campaigned at Le Mans by Nicolet's own OAK racing.